sugarcrm/SugarRepairsModule/README.md

 To setup you environment for unit tests, you will need to do the following:

-* Install the Sugar Repairs module to a new Sugar instance.
+* Install the Sugar Repairs module to a new Sugar 7.6.1.0 instance.
+7.6.1.0 is required as it has published unit tests.
+* in the root of the instance, install composer. `composer install`
-* Download the unit tests applicable to your version: https://github.com/sugarcrm/unit-tests/releases
+* Download the 7.6.1.0 unit tests from: https://github.com/sugarcrm/unit-tests/releases
 * Extract the tests from the zip that are applicable to your edition into `./tests/`.
 * Create your new unit test in `./custom/tests/modules/supp_SugarRepairs/` and make sure to add it to the `@group support` in the header comment:
 ```